APC-SoCIT/APC_2023_2024_T1_TAPM/README.md

 ## About TAPM

-<p>TAPM or Tracking Activit Project Management is a Project Tracker Web Application focusing on PBL (Project Based Learning) Projects that is made in Asia Pacific College.</p><br>
+TAPM or Tracking Activit Project Management is a Project Tracker Web Application focusing on PBL (Project Based Learning) Projects that is made in Asia Pacific College.
-<p>This Project is made as a fullfilment for PBL course made by Group Abyss of BSCS-SS201 from Asia Pacific College S.Y.
-2020-2024, with its client, Mr. Jayvee M. Cabardo, Director of Project Development Office</p>
+This Project is made as a fullfilment for PBL course made by Group Abyss of BSCS-SS201 from Asia Pacific College S.Y.
+2020-2024, with its client, Mr. Jayvee M. Cabardo, Director of Project Development Office

 ## How to Install

-<p>The Project is still currently on its Development Phase.
-To be able to use this, Follow the Instructions below:</p><br>
+The Project is still currently on its Development Phase.
+To be able to use this, Follow the Instructions below:
 Make sure that you have [XAMPP](https://www.apachefriends.org/download.html) and [Node.js](https://nodejs.org/en/download/current) Installed.
 1. Open Visual Studio Code.
 1. Clone the [Repository](https://github.com/APC-SoCIT/APC_2023_2024_T1_TAPM.git) to /xampp/htdocs/repository_here